klieret/everything-you-didnt-now-you-needed/slides.md

 # Cookiecutter

-* **⁉️ Problem:** Setting up e.g., a python package with unit testing/CI/CD, pre-commits, license, packaging information, etc., is a lot of "scaffolding" to be added.
+* **⁉️ Problem:** Setting up a python package with unit testing/CI/CD, pre-commits, license, packaging information, etc., is a lot of "scaffolding" to be added.

 <v-click>